Nandaka/PixivUtil2/readme.txt

 enableDump      ==> Enable HTML Dump.
 Set to False to disable. skipDumpFilter  ==> Skip HTML Dump based on error code (using regex format).
                     E.g.: 1.*|2.* => skip all HTML dump for error code 1xxx/2xxx.
+dumpMediumPage  ==> Dump all medium page for debugging.
+Set to True to enable.

 =================================================================================
 = list.txt Format                                                               =